juspay/euler-hs/README.md

 * EulerHS language (the `Flow` monad and its derivables)
   - Provides an abstracted, purified set of eDSLs which are free from implementation details
-  - Helps to organize buisiness logic code
+  - Helps to organize business logic code
 * Domain model (ADT types mostly)
   - Represents types and functions directly related to the domain
 * DB model (`beam`-powered schema)